spacecomputer-io/cosmic-cipher/README.md

 ORBITPORT_AUTH_URL=https://api.orbitport.io/oauth/token
 ```

-> **Note**: The app will work without OrbitPort credentials using fallback random generation, but for true cosmic randomness, get your credentials from [OrbitPort](https://orbitport.io).
+> **Note**: The app will work without Orbitport credentials using fallback random generation, but for true cosmic randomness, get your credentials from [Orbitport](https://orbitport.io).

 5. Run the development server: